fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 ## Pre-requisite

-The agent performing the task need multiple optional software dependencies, as noted earlier.
+The agent performing the task needs to have the network discovery module installed.
+Many Linux distributions ships agent modules in distinct packages, to reduce the burden of dependencies.
+And the module itself has multiple additional optional software dependencies, as noted earlier.

-The agent performing the task need network access the target networks, with forementioned protocols, as well as control access, for SNMP: just being able to send UDP packets to a device is not enough, if this device is configured to ignore them.
+The agent performing the task needs network access the target networks, with forementioned protocols, as well as control access, for SNMP: just being able to send UDP packets to a device is not enough, if this device is configured to ignore them.